evanl23/Trading-Engine/README.md

 # Trading-Engine

-This is my repository for the Trading Engine I built with tutorial from Coding Jesus
+This is my repository for a Trading Server Engine that hosts servers and matches orders between clients